-Goal-driven autonomy is defined as a conceptual goal justification mechanism that enables an agent to generate explanations when detecting a mismatch in the environment state.
+Goal-driven autonomy is a conceptual goal justification mechanism that enables an agent to generate explanations when detecting a mismatch in the environment state.
 The model enables the robot to continuously track the execution of its current plan, determine whether the states met expectations, and generate an explanation upon identifying a mismatch \cite{molineaux2010goal}.
 The model is also extended to enable an agent to identify when new goals should be chosen and explain why new goals should be followed \cite{jaidee2011integrated}.

 In many existing works in goal-driven autonomy, explanations are generated when active goals are completed or when discrepancies are detected between the actual event and the intended plan.
-Such differences may result if the domain knowledge is flawed, i.e., if the dynamics governing the states projection is flawed or the perception of a state is incorrect.
-Discrepancies may also result if there is a hidden factor influencing the state.
-An explanation is generated to explain the discrepancies and find or address the hidden factors that affect the state \cite{molineaux2010goal}.
-The Autonomous Response to Unexpected Events (ARTUE) \cite{molineaux2010goal} is a domain-independent goal-driven agent that continuously reacts to unexpected situations in the environment by reasoning on what goals to pursue to resolve the situation.
-ARTUE is designed to deal with unexpected environmental situations by explaining these changes first and then developing new goals which integrate the explicit information on the hidden environmental aspects.
+Differences may arise due to one of several factors; if the domain knowledge is flawed, if the perception of a state is inaccurate, or if there is an unseen factor influencing the state.
+An explanation is generated to explain the discrepancies and find or address the hidden factors \cite{molineaux2010goal}.

+The Autonomous Response To Unexpected Events (ARTUE) \cite{molineaux2010goal} is a domain-independent goal-driven agent that continuously reacts to unexpected situations by reasoning on what goals to pursue to resolve the situation.
+ARTUE is designed to deal with unexpected environmental situations by first explaining these changes and then developing new goals which integrate the explicit information on the hidden environmental aspects.
 On this basis, ARTUE should deal with new and unobserved objects in the planning.
 The ARTUE system is implemented in a sandbox simulation scenario \cite{auslander2009towards}.
-The system (Fig. \ref{fig02}) integrates a planner that deliberates on exogenous events through predicting future states in a dynamic environment and a controller that identifies discrepancies, generates explanation, generates targets and manages goals.
+The ARTUE system as shown in Fig. \ref{fig02} integrates a planner that deliberates on exogenous events through predicting future states in a dynamic environment, and a controller that identifies discrepancies, generates explanations, generates targets, and manages goals.
 The explanation aspect deliberates on the world's hidden knowledge by abductive reasoning on the conditions and effects of the planning \cite{reiter1986assumption}.

-\subsubsection{Explainable BDI model - Transparent domain-specific}
+\subsubsection{Explainable BDI Model - Transparent domain-specific}